FI:PB029 Electronic Publishing - Course Information

 - Extent and Intensity

 - 2/1/0.
 3 credit(s) (plus extra credits for completion).
 Recommended Type of Completion: zk (examination).
 Other types of completion: k (colloquium), z (credit).

 Department of Visual Computing - Faculty of Informatics

 Supplier department: Department of Visual Computing - Faculty of Informatics

 - Timetable of Seminar Groups:

 - No strict prerequisites are set.
-Knowledge of basic algorithmic techniques is a plus.
-Students would benefit from basic knowledge of Unix environment (e.g. from attending PV004 UNIX) and have a clue about formal languages.
+Knowledge of basic algorithmic techniques and attention to detail is a plus.
+Students would benefit from basic knowledge of Unix scripting environment (e.g. from attending PV004 UNIX).

 - Course Enrolment Limitations

 - The course is also offered to the students of the fields other than those the course is directly associated with.